omsv135/Mookit-Downloader/README.md

   ...
 ]
 ```

+6. Create the Sessions database by running `python .\manage.py migrate sessions` in your shell.

 ## Running the Application
 Django comes with a built-in, light-weight development server which can be used to run the app without setting up a server application.